Virtual Machine Management

 Summary

-In this lab, we reviewed virtual machine state management tasks, and executed a live migration of a VM.
-Both of these are common and necessary tasks as platform administrators and a great way to familiarize yourself with some basic features available when working with VMs in OpenShift Virtualization.
+In this lab, we did an overview of the Virtualization management environment in OpenShift Virtualization, and performed some basic virtual machine management tasks, including state management and live migration between physical hosts.
+Both of these are common and often necessary tasks as platform administrators and a great way to familiarize yourself with some basic features available when working with VMs in OpenShift Virtualization.